moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 ----------------------------

 I taught this course for the second time with teaching assistant Destiny Garcia.
-We made use of the `Unitrans Bike Rack design project`_ I developed the prior year and added a lesson on lightweight prototyping, detailed in an `EELC blogpost`_, in addition to the Unitrans maintenance facility visit.
+We made use of the `Unitrans bike rack design project`_ I developed the prior year and added a lesson on lightweight prototyping, detailed in an `EELC blogpost`_, in addition to the Unitrans maintenance facility visit.
 The students gave lightning talks about their group projects and we further